-Tuscany is always busy with tourists and Umbria is steadily gaining in popularity, but their neighbor to the east—Le Marche—is still somewhat under the radar.
+Tuscany is always busy with tourists and Umbria is steadily gaining in popularity, but their neighbor to the east, Le Marche, is still somewhat under the radar.

-Le Marche (sometimes called simply “Marche”) is just east of Umbria and between Emilia-Romagna to the north and Abruzzo to the south.
+Le Marche (sometimes just called “Marche”) is just east of Umbria and between Emilia-Romagna to the north and Abruzzo to the south.
 The part along the Adriatic Sea is relatively flat and dotted with beach towns, but otherwise it's a hilly and even mountainous region.
 The Apennine Mountains form the western regional border, and the foothills slope down from there toward the coast.

 Photo credits: pavel068